hpc/charliecloud/doc/ch-image.rst

 :code:`IMAGE_GLOB` can be either a plain image reference or an image reference with glob characters to match multiple images.
 For example, :code:`ch-image delete 'foo*'` will delete all images whose names start with :code:`foo`.
-Multiple images and/or globs can also be given in a single command line, E.G.
+Multiple images and/or globs can also be given in a single command line.
-:code:`ch-image delete foo 'bar*'` will delete the image named :code:`foo` and all images whose names start with :code:`bar`.

 Importantly, this sub-command *does not* also remove the image from the build cache.
 Therefore, it can be used to reduce the size of the storage directory,